What Makes a Good Retail Sales Training Program?

 4. Mastery With a Trainer

 Working with an experienced trainer is crucial to mastering key concepts.
-Employees have little time for interaction if the trainer isn’t around or only spends a few hours a month at each store.
+If the trainer isn’t around or spends only a few hours a month at each store, employees have little time for interaction.

 The best programs put experienced trainers within reach whenever the trainee needs them.
 They allow employees to try the training in a safe space before trying it on customers.